xamarin/dev-days-labs/HandsOnLab/README.md

 ### 3. Update SpeakersViewModel.cs

-1. Update `GetSpeakers` to use the Azure Service by ammending the code in the `try` block:
+1. In `SpeakersViewModel.cs`, update `GetSpeakers` to use the Azure Service by amending the code in the `try` block:

 ```csharp
 private async Task GetSpeakers()